Room Service (1938 film): Plot

-Davis returns and says he heard the agent say he will stop payment on the check, and just signed it to get out of the room.
-Wagner is fooled into believing all is well, and upgrades the boys to a fancier room and extends them more credit.
-Later, as the play is about to open, the check from Fisk bounces, Miller, Binelli, and Englund manipulate Wagner into believing he's driven the play's author to take poison.
+Davis returns and informs Miller he saw Jenkins in the lobby who told him he is stopping payment on the check and signed it only to get out of the room.
+Wagner is fooled into believing all is well, and upgrades the boys to a pricier room and extends them more credit.
+Later, just as the play is about to open, Wagner discovers the check has bounced and has Miller, Binelli, Englund and Davis locked in their room.
+They manipulate Wagner into believing he's driven Davis to suicide by ingesting poison.
 They pretend to give Davis large quantities of Ipecac (which is actually drunk by Englund), and he eventually pretends to die.
-Then Englund disappears and reappears pretending to have committed suicide.
-Wagner is bluffed into believing it's all his fault and helps take the "body" down to the alley.
-As Miller and Wagner prop Englund on a crate, a passing policeman asks what's going on.
-Miller bluffs their way out of the situation, so he and Wagner make an escape, leaving Englund "asleep".
-They go to watch the end of the play, which is a scene where the miners are bringing a body from out of the mine.
+Then Englund fakes suicide.
+Wagner is bluffed into believing he drove both Davis and Englund to kill themselves and helps take Englund's "body" down to the alley.
+As Miller and Wagner prop up Englund on a crate, a passing policeman asks what's going on.
+Miller bluffs their way out of the situation, so he and Wagner make an escape, leaving Englund "asleep" in the alley.
+They watch the end of the play, a scene where the miners are bringing a dead body from out of the mine.
 The body on the stretcher is Englund's.
-Wagner realizes he's been duped as the play is greeted with thunderous applause and a revived Davis appears next to Wagner, causing him to faint.
+Wagner realizes he's been duped as the play is greeted with thunderous applause and he faints when he sees Davis alive.